 The distance inherent in remote research offers many advantages, making it a valuable addition to any in-person or traditional research toolkit.
-A few distinct advantages:
+A few distinct advantages include:

-Broaden viewpoints: Access to digital technology is flatter than ever.
+Access to digital technology is flatter than ever.
 By leveraging that access, remote research has the potential to bring a broader and more diverse set of users to the stakeholder table.
-Going beyond "your backyard" is easier than ever when the internet is your information exchange channel.
+Going beyond your backyard is easier than ever when the internet is your information exchange channel.